Academic Catalog

 Financial Agreement

-A student may not participate in graduation ceremonies, register for further sessions, or receive any diploma or certificate until all financial obligations (excluding NDSL/Perkins Loans) have been satisfied with a zero balance.
+A student may not participate in graduation ceremonies, register for further sessions, or receive any diploma or certificate until all financial obligations (excluding NDSL/Perkins Loans) have been satisfied.
 Any diploma or certificate shall be retained by the university as a security interest until all such obligations are satisfied.
 Release of any such security interest prior, or subsequent to, any default by the debtors shall not be considered a binding precedent or modification of this policy.

 The university reserves the right to make any changes in costs, payment plans, and refund policies without notice.